 The initial period for prioritized applications under the Canadian experience Fund (CEF) ended on June 7, 2019.
-However, it is still possible to submit an application.
+However, applications are accepted on an ongoing basis until available funds have been fully allocated.
 Priority will be given to applications received by June 7.

 The Canadian Experiences Fund (CEF) provides $58.5 million over two years (2019-2021) to support communities across Canada as they create, improve or enhance tourism products, facilities and experiences.
 The purpose of the CEF is to provide new tourism products or experiences, to improve what is already offered, or to create, renovate or enhance tourism facilities.

 In Quebec, the CEF is delivered by CED.
 The other Regional Development Agencies throughout Canada deliver the fund in their respective regions.
 The CEF is part of the Government of Canada’s renewed efforts to support the tourism sector, which includes Creating Middle Class Jobs: a Federal Tourism Growth Strategy.
 The Fund will see investments made in the types of products and experiences that showcase Canada’s strengths, while also growing tourism outside major cities and outside the summer season.

 The window for application will remain open until funding runs out.
 Applications received before 4 p.m. on June 7, will be given priority.

 Investments made through the CEF will focus on five categories:

 - Expand winter and shoulder-season tourismFootote 1 by funding projects like onsite experiences development, tours, excursions, special events and tourism facilities;

 - Grow tourism in rural and remote communities by investing in projects such as community beautification, onsite fishing or winery experience development, adventure, eco- and agritourism, local product development, or rural and remote tourism facilities;